melorin2022/EnergyManagmentSystem-VAMK/README.md

 By means of our combined efforts and individual expertise, we are sure that our program will provide a workable solution to enhance home energy management, therefore guiding Vaasa's future towards increased ecological sustainability.

+Solution Workflow:
+1.Get Weather Forecast from external apis.
+2. Predict Solar Energy Output
+3. Predict Consumption
+4. Calculate remaining energy
+5. Estimate peak hours for buying and selling
+6. make decision to buy sell or store.

+Using AI:
+1. Energy management - buy , store or sell
+2. Energy demand forecasting using AI
+3. Integration with the inverter -> when to charge the battery or discharge

 # Hourly Househol Enenrgy Consumption in Finland Jan - Dec.
 2023
 # Data source link https://data.fingrid.fi/en/datasets/364